ampproject/amphtml/extensions/amp-selector/amp-selector.md

 # amp-selector

-Represents a control that presents a menu of options and lets the user choose from it.

 ## Behavior

 The AMP selector is a control that presents a list of options and lets the user choose one or many options; the contents of the options aren't just limited to text.